staswerno/retro-homepage/README.md

 # retro homepage

-a loving recreation of my first website from around '98
+a loving recreation of my first website from '98

 check it here: https://staswerno.github.io/retro-homepage/